 Between working on my career and travelling as much as I possibly can, I don’t have much time for sleep.
 I often find myself coming home from the office only to open my laptop back up to work until my eyes start closing.
 Then I’m up early for a flight, landing late and immediately hitting the pavement, favouring exploring over catching up on my sleep because who knows when I’ll be in New York again?!
 I’ll spend a full day out and about, then work until after midnight.
 When I’m finally back home, I want to spend time with my friends, on early morning hikes or catching up around the fire until way past bedtime.
 “Sleep when you’re dead”, right?

 First, I met with Rob Henst at the SSISA Sleep Science.
 Rob sat me down for over an hour to discuss my sleep patterns, lifestyle, sleep environment and general wellbeing.
 I mentioned my ongoing depression and treatment, frequent chest infections, and a housebreaking that kept me awake at night for a long time.
 Talking with Rob was really interesting, and I quickly learned just how important sleep really is.
 Did you know that poor sleep is linked to physical and mental health problems like obesity, high blood pressure and cardiovascular disease, insulin resistance and type 2 diabetes, mental health disorders, reduced productivity and irritability?
 Not getting enough good quality sleep is not just bad, it’s dangerous.
+This is why so many people are experimenting with sound deafening curtains.
+Soundproofing curtains do really work wonders if you are located near a busy street or main road, why not see if they can help fix any of your bad sleeping patterns.

 Working with the Sleep Science Institute to improve my sleep